 CEOMED in Spain publishes a scientific article demonstrating how feedstock seasonality can affect the results of waste management processes

-Researchers from the Consejo Superior de Investigaciónes Científicas (CSIC), one of the Spanish partners of CEOMED, have published an interesting scientific article in the Solid Waste Management – Recent Advances scientific newspaper.
+Researchers from the Consejo Superior de Investigaciónes Científicas (CSIC), one of the Spanish partners of CEOMED, have published an interesting scientific article in the Biomass Conversion & Biorefinery scientific newspaper.

 In this article, the authors analyse if the feedstock seasonality affect in the anaerobic digestion process which is used for composting organic waste.
 It does affect mainly for fruit and vegetable waste.
 They have demonstrated that waste mixtures produced in spring present higher methane production than in autumn/winter and summer.
-If you want to know more about this topic, you can access the article entitled Anaerobic digestion of organic solid waste: Challenges derived from changes in the feedstock through this link.
+If you want to know more about this topic, you can access the article entitled Does seasonality of feedstock affect anaerobic digestion? through this link.